Skip to main content

 Figure 1: Structure of prorocentin (1) and retrosynthetic analysis by A. Fürstner.

-From a retrosynthetic point of view, the Fürstner group decided to follow a modular approach connecting three main fragments.
-In a late-stage coupling, deprotonated sulfone 3 reacted with iodine 4.
-The challenging central tricyclus from 4 was accessible by gold-catalysed cycloisomerization from 5.
-The alkyne 5 could finally be achieved by coupling of the eastern fragment 6 with the central fragment 7.
-With this strategy both actual prorocentin (1), as well as the previously proposed structure 2, were accessible, however, only the synthesis of 1 is shown in the following.
+From a retrosynthetic standpoint, the Fürstner group opted for a modular approach, employing three key fragments for the synthesis of prorocentin.
+In a late-stage coupling, the deprotonated sulfone 3 underwent a reaction with iodine 4.
+The challenging central tricyclic compound derived from 4 was accessed through a gold-catalyzed cycloisomerization of intermediate 5.
+The alkyne 5, in turn, was obtained through the coupling of the eastern fragment 6 with the central fragment 7.
+This strategic framework allowed for the synthesis of both the actual prorocentin (1) and the previously proposed structure 2.
+However, the focus here will primarily be on the synthesis of prorocentin (1).

 Synthesis of Main Fragments